cnmcferren/CustomPrompt/README.md

 ##Changing Color Schemes

 In the `colors.h` file, edit the variables indicated.
-Replace the variables with strings of the ANSI color desired and run `make update`
+Replace the variables with strings of the ANSI color desired and run `make update`.
+To view all available ANSI colors, view the `ANSI.png` file in the root of the project.